This toolkit contains two separate exhibitions.

 The toolkit also contains guidelines for workshops and seminars with pedagogues, authors and illustrators with topic suggestions.

-A tribute to children’s books is available in English, Arabic, Belarussian, Turkish, French, Russian and Polish.
+A tribute to children’s books is available in English, Arabic, Belarussian, Turkish, French, Russian, Finnish and Polish.

 The Where children grow exhibition and folder are already available in Swedish, English, French, Spanish, Arabic, Japanese, Latvian, Portuguese, Lithuanian, Turkish and Russian.